 Key positions involving Group management needed to execute Group strategy.
-Portion in blue shaded area: General Manager and above envisioned in the case of Headquarters.
+Portion in blue shaded area: General Manager and above envisioned in the case of Headquarters d of fined selected not only for the next next, / spenation but also the following generations to come, and a successor training plan will then be put in place.
+Additionally, according to circumstances, candidates are periodically